40843245/Game_Development/Unity/Build Project/Build Project.md

 ## Objectvie

 In this article, I will teach you:

 How to build an Unity project as packages in Unity.

+## Prequisite

+Install and Update them to latest version:

+    corresponding packages and modules of the platform for building.

+ ### Required modules
+ #### Android

+      Android SDK
+      Android JDK
+      Android NDK

+ For the list of corresponding packages and modules, see the references in Additional Reference section.

 ## Step
 The main steps: